exocron/exfil-game/README.md

 * WebSocket server with support for multiple games
 * Screens to start/join session, set nickname, choose role
-* A terminal client for the hacker that currently does nothing
+* A terminal client for the hacker that currently only prints text
 * Empty demo map (no character)

 Here's what needs to be implemented before the game is runnable: